 Session Details

-Here’s our exciting line-up so far.
+Here’s our exciting line-up:

 1. PhD student presentations